 ++ Iraqi and Afghan special immigrant visa holders (SIV) and special immigrant parolees (who have applied for SIV status) are eligible for federal benefits to the same extent as refugees.
-Other Afghans granted parole between July 31, 2021, and September 30, 2022 - and their spouses and children, and parents/guardians of unaccompanied children granted parole after that date - also are eligible for federal benefits to the same extent as refugees.
+Other Afghans granted parole between July 31, 2021, and December 16, 2022 - and their spouses and children, and parents/guardians of unaccompanied children granted parole after September 30, 2022 - also are eligible for federal benefits to the same extent as refugees.
 Eligibility for this group continues until March 31, 2023, or the end of their parole term, whichever is later.
-(This note added 10/4/21.)
+(This note added 10/4/21 and revised 10/1/22).